YeYint3424/next_validation_zod/README.md

 # NextJS Form Validation Example with ZOD
-Check out the accompanying video on [Coding Money youtube channel](https://www.youtube.com/@CodingMoney)
+Check out the accompanying video on [NextJS Form Validation Example with Zod](https://youtu.be/fYpvh9ccul0) on Coding Money youtube channel.

 # Zod Schema Examples

 Here are some common types and how you can define schemas for them: